isomerpages/moe-edgefieldpri/_partners/Parents/Sexuality Education.md

 informed and responsible decisions on sexuality matters.
 SEd is premised on the importance of the family as the basic unit of society.
 This means encouraging healthy, heterosexual marriages and stable nuclear family units with extended family support.
-The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</span><span style="background-color: initial;">&nbsp;</span></p>
+The teachin and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</span><span style="background-color: initial;">&nbsp;</span></p>
 <p style="text-align: justify;" class=""><span class="" lang="EN-GB">2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The